tencentyun/intlcloud-documents/product_new/网络产品中心/负载均衡/负载均衡监听器/配置 TCP SSL 监听器_intl_en.md

 ## TCP SSL Listener Overview
-You can create a TCP SSL listener to a CLB instance to forward encrypted TCP requests from the client.
-TCP SSL is applicable to scenarios where ultra-high performance and large-scale TLS offloading are required.
-For TCP SSL listeners, the real server can directly get the real client IP.
+1. You can add a TCP SSL listener to a CLB instance to forward encrypted TCP requests from the client.
+The TCP SSL protocol is suitable for scenarios that require ultra-high performance and large-scale TLS offloading.
+With a TCP SSL listener, the backend server can directly obtain the real IP of the client.
+>?
+>- TCP SSL listener is in beta.
+To use it, please submit [a ticket](https://console.cloud.tencent.com/workorder/category/create?level1_id=6&level2_id=163&level1_name=%E8% AE%A1%E7%AE%97%E4%B8%8E%E7%BD%91%E7%BB%9C&level2_name=%E8%B4%9F%E8%BD%BD%E5%9D%87%E8%A1 %A1%20LB).
->The TCP SSL listener feature is currently in beta test and only available to public network CLB but not private network CLB or classic CLB.
-If you want to use it, please [submit a ticket](https://console.cloud.tencent.com/workorder/category/create?level1_id=6&level2_id=163&level1_name=%E8%AE%A1%E7%AE%97%E4%B8%8E%E7%BD%91%E7%BB%9C&level2_name=%E8%B4%9F%E8%BD%BD%E5%9D%87%E8%A1%A1%20LB) for application.
+>- TCP SSL listener is currently only supported for CLB, but not classic CLB.

 ## Prerequisites
 You need to [create a CLB instance](http://intl.cloud.tencent.com/document/product/214/6149) first.